Gil Hodges: Veterans Committee candidate

-Golden Era / Golden Days candidate
+Golden Era/Golden Days candidate

 In 2011, Hodges became a Golden Era candidate (1947–1972 era) for consideration to be elected to the Hall of Fame by the Golden Era Committee, which replaced the Veterans Committee in 2010.
 In December 2011, voting by the committee took place during the Hall of Fame's two-day winter meeting in Dallas, Texas.
 Induction to the Hall requires at least 12 votes (75%) from the 16-member committee.
 Of 10 candidates, Ron Santo was the only one elected, having received 15 votes; Jim Kaat had 10 votes, and Hodges and Minnie Miñoso were tied with nine votes.

-Hodges' next opportunity under the Golden Era Committee was in December 2014, when the committee voted at the MLB winter meeting.
-Hodges received only three votes, and none of the other eight player candidates on the ballot were elected to the Hall of Fame, including Dick Allen and Tony Oliva, who each fell one vote shy of the 12-vote threshold.
-In July 2016, the Golden Era committee was succeeded by the Golden Days committee (1950–1969 era).
+Hodges's next opportunity under the Golden Era Committee was in December 2014, when the committee voted at the MLB winter meeting.
+Hodges received only three votes, and none of the other eight player candidates on the ballot were elected to the Hall of Fame, including Dick Allen and Tony Oliva, each of whom fell one vote shy of the 12-vote threshold.
+In July 2016, the Golden Era Committee was succeeded by a new system of four committees, including the Golden Days committee (1950–1969 era).

-Hodges was one of 10 nominees named on November 5, 2021 to the Golden Days Era ballot for Hall of Fame consideration.
-On December 5, the Hall of Fame announced Hodges' election, having received 12 of 16 votes to meet the 75% threshold.
+Hodges was one of 10 nominees named on November 5, 2021, to the Golden Days Era ballot for Hall of Fame consideration.
+On December 5, the Hall of Fame announced Hodges's election, having received 12 of 16 votes to meet the 75% threshold.
 Hodges was formally inducted on July 24, 2022, with his daughter Irene delivering a speech on his behalf.

+Personal life

+In 1948, Hodges married Joan Lombardi (September 27, 1926 – September 17, 2022), a native of Brooklyn.
+The couple had four children together: Gilbert Jr., Irene, Cynthia, and Barbara.
+The family resided in Midwood, Brooklyn where Hodges had several business investments, including a bowling alley.
+His nephew by marriage is Tom Verducci, sportswriter for Sports Illustrated.

+Joan Hodges outlived her husband by 50 years.
+She died in September 2022, a month after her husband's induction into the Baseball Hall of Fame and less than two weeks before her 96th birthday.